 1 cup half-and-half cream

 My notes: I used a smoked ham shank and increased the number of potatoes and carrots and would even add more next time I make this recipe.
 Instead of regular half and half I used fat free and I used Savoy cabbage.
-Also, the original recipe calls for no salt and pepper of which I added a little of the former and a lot of the latter ;)
+Also, the original recipe calls for no salt and pepper so I added a little of the former and a lot of the latter ;)

 In a soup kettle, bring ham bone and 2 quarts water to a boil.
 Reduce heat and simmer 1 hour or until meat pulls away from the bone.